Cuban Revolutionary Air and Air Defense Force: Later years

 In the 1980s, Cuba with the help of the Soviet Union was able to project power abroad, using its air force, especially in Africa.
 During that time Cuba sent jet fighters and transports for deployment in conflict zones such as Angola and Ethiopia.

+In the late 1980s, Cuba implemented a plan to acquire 45 MiG-29 Fulcrum, including trainer versions, from the Soviet Union.
+However, with the collapse of the Soviet Union in 1991, this plan came to an end with only twelve MiG-29 (9.12B) fighter aircraft and two MiG-29UB (9.51) trainer aircraft being delivered.

 In 1990, Cuba's Air Force was the best equipped in Latin America.
-In all, the modern Cuban Air Force imported approximately 230 fixed-wing aircraft.
+During this time, the Cuban Air Force imported approximately 230 fixed-wing aircraft.
 Although there is no exact figure available, Western analysts estimate that at least 130 (with only 25 operational) of these planes are still in service spread out among the thirteen military airbases on the island.

 In 1996, fighters from the DAAFAR shot down two Cessna aircraft based in Florida which were accused of dropping leaflets into Cuban airspace.
-The air force was criticized for not giving the pilots of the aircraft options other than being shot down.
+The Air Force was criticized for not giving the pilots of the aircraft options other than being shot down.
 One aircraft escaped.

-In 1998, according to the same DIA report mentioned above, the air force had 'fewer than 24 operational MIG fighters; pilot training barely adequate to maintain proficiency; a declining number of fighter sorties, surface-to-air missiles and air-defense artillery to respond to attacking air forces.
+In 1998, according to the same DIA report mentioned above, the air force had "fewer than 24 operational MIG fighters; pilot training barely adequate to maintain proficiency; a declining number of fighter sorties, surface-to-air missiles and air-defense artillery to respond to attacking air forces."